 Structure of the paper.
 Section 2 defines the formal semantics of Liferay RBAC.
 Section 3 introduces the abstract semantics and studies the verification problem.
 Section 4 presents the tool and the experiments.
 Section 5 discussed related work.
 Section 6 concludes.
-The proofs of the formal results are given in the appendix.
+The proofs of the formal results are given in the long version of the paper [4].